Arizona Wildcats men's basketball: NCAA finalist (2001)

-Later years and Further NCAA sanctions under Olson (2002−2008)
+Later years and further NCAA sanctions under Olson (2002−2008)

-In his later years at U of A, Olson fielded competitive teams with extremely talented point guards.
-Continuing the reputation and nickname "Point Guard U," recent standouts include Jason Gardner, Salim Stoudamire, Mustafa Shakur, Jerryd Bayless and Nic Wise.
-Arizona would win Olson's last Pac-10 title during the 2004–2005 season under the spectacular play of seniors Salim Stoudamire and center Channing Frye.
-That team also made it to the Elite 8 and the verge of the Final Four before blowing a 15-point lead with four minutes to play and losing in overtime, 90–89, to the No. 1 seed and eventual national runner-up, University of Illinois.
+In his later years at U of A, Olson continued to field competitive teams with highly regarded point guards, contributing to the program's reputation of nickname "Point Guard U." Recent standouts include Jason Gardner, Salim Stoudamire, Mustafa Shakur, Jerryd Bayless and Nic Wise.
+Arizona won Olson's last Pac-10 title during the 2004–2005 season behind the play of seniors Salim Stoudamire and center Channing Frye.
+That team advanced to the Elite 8 and the verge of the Final Four before losing in overtime, 90–89, to top-seeded and eventual national runner-up, University of Illinois.

 Olson took an unexplained leave of absence at the beginning of the 2007–2008 season.
 Assistant coach Kevin O'Neill took over interim head coaching duties for the Arizona Wildcats.
 At that time, Olson announced that he intended to be back for the 2008–09 season and finish out his contract, which was scheduled to end in 2011.
 His departure was criticized by some members of the media.
 They also questioned how he and the U of A athletic department handled his return and the verbal succession agreement with coach O'Neill.
 However, on October 23, 2008, he unexpectedly announced his retirement from the program (by way of an announcement from Arizona athletic director Jim Livengood).
 A few days later, Olson's personal physician held a press conference and explained that the retirement was strongly advised due to health concerns.